obfusk/koneko/README.md

 ```
 ; comments start with a semicolon and end at the end of the line

-1 2 +         ; tokens are delimited by whitespace
+1 2 +         ; tokens are separated by whitespace
 1 2 +, 2 3 +  ; commas are whitespace
 ```